Are You Considering Trauma Therapy?

 What Is Trauma?

 In its basic definition, trauma is an injury or wound.
-From a mental health perspective, trauma is a significant mental and/or trauma, scared, anxiousemotional wound with indefinite distress.
+From a mental health perspective, trauma is a significant mental and/or emotional wound with indefinite distress.
 Further, it is exposure to an event or series of events that are highly disturbing emotionally and/or life threatening.
 Trauma may occur without warning or with dread over time.
 Though most people experience various painful moments in their lives, each one receives and responds differently.
 Many times there is a compounding effect of many events or relational interactions that account for a degree of severity.
 In other words, you may have experienced a series of multiple wounds that added together increase your distress and incite trauma within.
 Also, mental/emotional wounds ignored or neglected may negatively impact your self-esteem, morale, quality of life, and relationships with others.

 Another way to look at trauma from a mental health perspective is to consider the aftermath.
 How has your life changed since the trauma?
 What has changed in how you react towards your family, friends, and co-workers?
 Do you sense there is a loss of your person, loss of time?
 Moreover, what are you telling yourself about the trauma and those involved?